pimotte/nomic/README.md

 **313** Any vote through a comment on a pull request is invalid, unless one of the comments above the vote contains a word or sentence in either Japanese or Turkish and a translation in English.
-This word or sentence must be unique for each pull request, in the sense that it cannot be the exact same word or sentence as used for another pull request.
-It is allowed to use a word from another pull request in a sentence.
+Uniqueness of this word or sentence is encouraged, as is correctness of the translation.
+There are no sanctions for voting when this rule disallows it, regardless of what other rules specify.

 **308** If a PR that outlines a rule-change contains `y` commit hashes containing an English dictionary word of at least four consecutive letters, the proposer will be awarded `y` additional points when the PR is merged into the master